smartcontractkit/.github/apps/actions-dependencies-updater/README.md

 ### Examples

-- Update all actions, adn check for node12/node16 action dependencies before and after the update
+- Update all actions, and check for node12/node16 action dependencies before and after the update

   - `pnpm start --repo-dir=/Users/user/repos/chainlink`

-- Update all actions, adn check for node12/node16 action dependencies before and after the update, but don't create a local branch, and don't commit anything
+- Update all actions, and check for node12/node16 action dependencies before and after the update, but don't create a local branch, and don't commit anything

   - `pnpm start --repo-dir=/Users/user/repos/chainlink --no-branch --no-commit`